 Suno Viral Short-Form Song Prompts for TikTok and Reels

-A song that goes viral on short-video platforms isn’t necessarily a “great” song — it’s a song with the right first 8 seconds for the format.
-Suno can produce these consistently, but only if your prompt is structured for the format.
-Below are 10 prompt templates engineered specifically for TikTok / Reels / Shorts BGM.
+A song that goes viral on short-video platforms usually isn’t a “great” song — it’s a song with the right first 8 seconds for the format.
+Suno can produce these consistently, but only if your prompt is built for the format instead of for a radio single.
+Below are 10 prompt templates engineered for TikTok / Reels / Shorts BGM, written for Suno v5.5 (released March 26, 2026, and the current default model on paid plans as of June 2026).

 What makes a short-form song land

-1. First 8 seconds must contain the hook — listeners decide in under 3 seconds
+1. First 8 seconds must contain the hook — listeners decide whether to keep watching in under 3 seconds.

-3. Singable / chantable chorus: viewers should be able to lip-sync immediately
+3. Singable / chantable chorus: viewers should be able to lip-sync on the first listen.

-• Front-load the chorus — [Intro 2 bars] [Chorus] instead of standard verse-first structure
+• Front-load the chorus — [Intro 2 bars] [Chorus] instead of the standard verse-first order.

-• Add the magic line at the end of your prompt: Make the chorus extremely catchy.
+• Add the catch line at the end: Make the chorus extremely catchy.
 Repetition is allowed.

 10 copy-ready prompt templates